 KISQALI—a Different CDK4/6 Inhibitor

-CDK4 plays a critical role in breast cancer tumorigenesis and cell proliferation.1,2
+CDK4 plays a critical role in breast cancer cell cycle progression and cell proliferation1

-- Inhibition of CDK4 has been shown to block the ability of breast cancer cells to form tumors1
+- Inhibition of CDK4 has been shown to reduce cell proliferation in breast cancer tumors1

 AVAILABLE DRUG IS ABLE TO PENETRATE CELLS TO BIND AND INHIBIT CDK45,6